-The social assessment made key observations in the life cycle of Canadian beef production, identifying strengths and how to manage the risks and challenges regarding labour management, people's health and safety, animal care and antimicrobial use (AMU).
-The assessment indicated that labour availability, recruitment and retention are increasing workload levels with potential negative repercussions on people working in the industry.
-However, it is recognized that there is broad awareness and efforts being made across sectors to address workload levels and integrate innovative approaches to reduce risk.
-Health and safety are also identified as an area that can be overlooked and where more dedicated efforts are needed.
-Producers are experiencing high levels of physical and mental stress; on a positive note, awareness and the stigma around mental health are improving.
+The social assessment made key observations in the life cycle of Canadian beef production, identifying strengths and how to manage the risks and challenges regarding labour management, people's health and safety, animal care^{1,6} and antimicrobial use (AMU)1.
+The assessment indicated that labour availability, recruitment and retention are increasing workload levels with potential negative repercussions on people working in the industry^{1,6}.
+However, it is recognized that there is broad awareness and efforts being made across sectors to address workload levels and integrate innovative approaches to reduce risk^{1,6}.
+Health and safety are also identified as an area that can be overlooked and where more dedicated efforts are needed^{1,6}.
+Producers are experiencing high levels of physical and mental stress; on a positive note, awareness and the stigma around mental health are improving^{1,6}.

-Animal care is a success story in Canada, and many federal regulations and industry standards (e.g. Code of Practice for the Care and Handling of Beef Cattle) play a role; increased coordination and communication across areas within the beef supply chain are areas for improvement to fully secure animal care throughout the cattle life cycle.
+Animal care is a success story in Canada, and many federal regulations and industry standards (e.g. Code of Practice for the Care and Handling of Beef Cattle) play a role; increased coordination and communication across areas within the beef supply chain are areas for improvement to fully secure animal care throughout the cattle life cycle^{1,6}.
 Antimicrobial use is important to the industry and its stakeholders.
-There are good practices currently being utilized by producers to ensure responsible use.
+There are good practices currently being utilized by producers to ensure responsible use1.
 Further training would be beneficial to drive continuous improvement.
-Room for improvement also exists with respect to the adoption of management practices associated with AMU, including further reduction of stressors and increased access to veterinarians in some regions.

-of land used for beef production is pastureland

-Animal Care is a success story in Canada
+Room for improvement also exists with respect to the adoption of management practices associated with AMU, including further reduction of stressors and increased access to veterinarians in some regions1. of land used for beef production is pastureland a success story in Canada^{1,6}

-Broad awareness and efforts being made to address workload levels
+Broad awareness and efforts being made to address workload levels^{1,6}